bradleywing/BHN-Data-Team-Wiki/docs/wiki-architecture/documentation-standards.md

 ---

+## Linting Expectations

+To ensure consistent Markdown formatting across BHN documentation projects, contributors are expected to use the [Markdownlint extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) in VS Code.

+Linting rules are defined in the `.markdownlint.json` file at the root of each repository.
+These rules enforce formatting standards such as code fence style, line length, and allowed HTML elements.
+Contributors should resolve any linting errors before committing changes.

+For installation and configuration details, see [Dependencies]({{site.baseurl}}/dependencies/).

+---

 ## Frontmatter Schema Reference

 This section defines the YAML frontmatter schema used across documentation files in the BHN Data Team wiki and related repositories.
 Frontmatter enables structured metadata for indexing, filtering, auditability, and contributor clarity.